 Chris is also Vice Chair on the European Working Group of People With Dementia, an Honorary Lecturer for Bangor University, a member of the Dementia Policy Think Tank Group for DEEP.

 They are both on many working and advisory groups for dementia related networks.
 They have both made several appearances on national TV and radio including a documentary entitled ‘Living with dementia, Chris’s story’ for BBC Panorama, and they continually strive to change things for the better.

 I have had the lived experience of dementia for 20 years through my husband who had early onset frontotemporal dementia, diagnosed at 52.
 Our lives, and and those of everyone around us, have been profoundly affected by this devastating disease and whilst I am no longer responsible for trying to meet his day-to-day needs, I am still involved in the dementia world.
 I believe it is important to use my experience, and by proxy my husband’s, to work with organisations that are investing in improving the future experience of those living with dementia.

-My sincere hope and aspiration is that the ambitious project that the RSAS is developing will become an important facility within the network linked to the growing awareness of the need to support and empower dementia carers facilitating their own well-being and enabling them to care well.
+My sincere hope and aspiration is that the ambitious project that DCC is developing will become an important facility within the network linked to the growing awareness of the need to support and empower dementia carers facilitating their own well-being and enabling them to care well.

 A writer by profession, I’ve worked in TV drama production and as scriptwriter on popular series such as EastEnders, Casualty, and Heartbeat.
 After an unintended career break to care for my mum (90), who has lived with dementia for many years, I am returning with radio and theatre work, including The Things We Never Said, a play for BBC Radio 4 (May 2017; starring Sian Phillips and Lia Williams) that explores the emotional and psychological impact of dementia on a mother-daughter relationship.